Tuesday April 24, 2018

 Participants will be able to:

-- Describe four core characteristics of Challenged and/or Emerging Social Communicators and explain how these may impact social and academic learning.
+- Describe two or more core characteristics of Challenged and/or Emerging Social Communicators and explain the impact on social and academic learning.

 |12:00-12:50||Break for Lunch|